shuao23/shuao23.github.io/projects/project_poe.md

 # All dates must be YYYY-MM-DD format!
 date: "2018-01-08"
 labels:
-  - web development
+  - Web Development
   - HTML/CSS
+  - Javascript
+  - Powerhubb
-  - javascript
+  - Hubbell
 summary: An inter-professional projects program to explore the benefits of power over ethernet
 ---